In this episode of "Calmly Considered," Michael and Allan discuss the rise of betting on sports in America and gambling in general.

 Interesting infographic from McKinsey Global Institute.
 For details read Globalization in transition: The future of trade and value chains.

-Posted at 10:19 AM in Capitalism and Markets, Generations & Trends, Globalization, International Affairs | Permalink | Comments (0)
+Posted at 10:19 AM in Capitalism and Markets, Globalization, International Affairs, Trends: Economic | Permalink | Comments (0)

-As the economist author notes (and as any standard dictionary will tell you) socialism at its core is state control of the economy and the virtual elimination of private property.
+As the economist author notes (and as any standard dictionary will tell you), socialism at its core is state control of the economy and the virtual elimination of private property.
 Democratic socialism is committed to the ultimate socialist ideal but works to achieve it incrementally through democratic processes.
 I want to point out two quotes from the article, highlighting a key word in caps:

 “In the present day, "Democratic socialist" and "socialist" are often treated as interchangeable terms, which can be confusing given Democratic socialists don't necessarily think the government should IMMEDIATELY take control of all aspects of the economy.”